Ottawa intervenes to get 13-year-old Dio Gama to Little League World Series

 Canada begins play at the Little League World Series against Panama on Friday.
 The event starts on Thursday.

-– With files from Melissa Couto in Toronto.
+With files from Melissa Couto and Mike Shulman in Toronto

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.